py5coding/py5book/integrations/colors.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-Never again will py5 users have to decypher the meaning of numbers like -1714657741.
+Never again will py5 users have to decipher the meaning of numbers like -1714657741.

 ```{code-cell} ipython3
 ---